scylladb/scylladb/docs/dev/debugging.md

 excessive amount of memory, potentially leading to OOM.

-Reversed- and unpaged-reads (or both, combined) can also consume a huge amount of memory, to the point of a fiew of such reads causing OOM.
+Reversed- and unpaged-reads (or both, combined) can also consume a huge amount of memory, to the point of a few of such reads causing OOM.
 The way to find these is to inspect readers in memory, trying to locate their partition slice and having a look at their respective options:
 * `partition_slice::option::reversed` is set for a reversed query